-When we surveyed a handful of predictive trends lists for 2020 from other sources, we found lots of overlap.
+When we surveyed a handful of predictive trends lists for the 2020 loyalty industry from other sources, we found lots of overlap.
 If it’s not too passé to create a tag-cloud to express our findings from all these lists, ours would include these words (listed alphabetically) in the largest font-size:

 - Artificial Intelligence